All Photos: Wendy Goodfriend

 Put it all together:

 10. Preheat oven to 350ºF.
-Beat together squash, sugar, spices, salt, and eggs.
-Whisk in half and half and bourbon, if using.
+Measure out 2 cups of squash puree.
+(Reserve any remaining squash for another purpose.)
+Beat together squash, sugar, spices, salt, cream, and bourbon.
+Whisk in eggs, one at a time.
 Pour into pie shell and bake until slightly puffed and set, with the center still a little jiggly, about 45 minutes.
 Let cool on a rack.
 Serve with whipped cream.Related